Mona Leaves-a: Plot

 Homer is taken captive inside the mountain.
-There, Mr. Burns explains the purpose of the missile: to send the city's nuclear waste into the Amazon Rainforest.
+There, Mr. Burns explains the purpose of the missile: to send the city's nuclear waste into the Amazon rainforest.
 Burns imprisons Homer in a room, tied up, and returns Mona's ashes in a vacuum bag to Homer.
 Outside, the family find Homer and attempt to save him.
 Bart throws him Mona's knife, which Homer uses to cut himself free.
 Meanwhile, Marge and Lisa light Marge's hemp purse on fire using a pair of Mona's diamond earrings that Lisa had stolen (jealous that Bart got a tangible inheritance).
 This creates marijuana fumes through a vent, mellowing out the guards.
 Homer then breaks free from his prison room using "The Defender", and stops the launch.
 However, he accidentally pushes the self-destruct button, exploding the launch site and representing Mona's final victory, through her family and over all the things she spent her life fighting for.

 Homer escapes on a Union Jack parachute landing next to his family.
 He then releases his mother's ashes once again (after misunderstanding that he only needed to apply water to Mona's ashes to bring her back to life).
 The scene then turns into clips of Homer enjoying time with his mother from earlier episodes, which ends with a happy Homer as a child hugging his mother over breakfast.

 Cultural references

-The title is a reference to the famous Da Vinci painting, the Mona Lisa.
+The title is a reference to Da Vinci's most famous painting, the Mona Lisa.
 This is the third Simpsons episode to be named after the painting, after "Moaning Lisa", "Moe'N'a Lisa" and before "Loan-a Lisa".
 Homer compares Mona's disappearances to the show Scrubs when he says "You keep disappearing and reappearing — and it's not funny."
 When Homer escapes on the Union Jack parachute, it parodies the film The Spy Who Loved Me.
 The ESPY Awards features Lance Armstrong and Fozzie Bear.
 The "Stuff-N-Hug" store at the Springfield Mall is a parody of the Build-a-Bear Workshop chain.

 A fraction of Jefferson Airplane's "White Rabbit" is heard after Marge sets her purse on fire.
-This episode also marks the third episode of a Fox animated series to deal with the death of a parent between shown 2007 to 2008, with the Family Guy episode, "Peter's Two Dads", and the King of the Hill episode, "Death Picks Cotton" dealing with similar themes, and the killing off of a main character's parent, Francis Griffin in the former, and Cotton Hill in the latter.
+This episode also marks the third episode of a Fox animated series to deal with the death of a parent shown between 2007 and 2008, with the Family Guy episode, "Peter's Two Dads", and the King of the Hill episode, "Death Picks Cotton" dealing with similar themes, and the killing off of a main character's parent, Francis Griffin in the former, and Cotton Hill in the latter.